History of Canadian sports: Sports fans

 The advantage of the larger cities was the potential availability of a large paying crowd; the problem was providing cheap transportation for people not living close by.
 The solution was to use steamers, and later railways and trams to run special schedules to bring fans to an outlying event.
 As early as the 1830s steamers were making special trips to horseracing events to horse races.
 By the 1860s there were special trains or steamers to take fans to rowing contests, track and field events, bicycle races, and other contests.

 Baseball emerged in the 1870s, as a nonviolent, rules-oriented game that appealed to middle-class reformers seeking antidotes to crime, rowdiness and social disorder.
 However, when professional baseball emerged in the 1880s, unruly behavior by players and fans contradicted the reformers ideal of a gentleman's game played before a well-behaved audience.
 Gambling became a major feature, as did the rise of working-class players and rowdy working-class fans.
 The only solution the reformers found was to separate gentleman elite amateur baseball from the professional version that was getting out of control.

-Although many small cities and towns had their own local teams, the residents paid special attention to the celebrity players on the great big-city teams.
-Advancing technology of the telegraph, the radio, and television allowed real time reporting of major games, often to public gatherings or restaurants or bars.
-Further details were sure to appear the next newspaper, keeping up local interest, and wagering, on a daily basis.
+Although many small cities and towns had their own local teams, the residents paid special attention to the celebrity players on the big-city teams.
+Advancing technology of the telegraph, the radio, and television allowed real time reporting of major games, often to public gatherings or restaurants and bars.
+Further details were sure to appear in the next newspaper, keeping up local interest, and wagering, on a daily basis.
 Vicarious participation as the fan of a particular team enhanced a sense of belonging to the Canadian nation and its rapidly developing popular culture.